Using GraphQL RPC

-The quickest way to access the GraphQL service for Sui RPC is through the online IDE that provides a complete toolbox for fetching data and executing transactions on the network.
+Access the GraphQL service for Sui RPC through an online IDE that provides a complete toolbox for fetching data and executing transactions on the network:

 The online IDE provides features such as auto-completion (use Ctrl+Space or just start typing), built-in documentation (Book icon, top-left), multi-tabs, and more.

-The online IDE is available for Mainnet, Testnet, and Devnet.
-You can try the various queries on this page directly in the IDE.
+You can try the example queries on this page directly in the IDE.

 GraphQL introspection exposes the schema supported by the RPC service.
 The IDE's Docs pane (Book icon, top-left) and Search dialog (Cmd + K on macOS or Ctrl + K on Windows and Linux) offer a way to browse introspection output interactively.